-In the first in a series of articles, our CTO Jon Tonberg explains how AmazeRealise thinks and acts with sustainability in mind and how this impacts on the long-term value of digital products and solutions.
+In the first in a series of articles, our expert Jon Tonberg explains how AmazeRealise thinks and acts with sustainability in mind and how this impacts on the long-term value of digital products and solutions.

 A 2018 report by Couchbase stated that companies undertaking Digital Transformation activities risked wasting, on average, $22 million on failed initiatives.